php-taxonomy/multitaxonomy-dbal-util-pagerfanta-twig-templates/README.md

 # multitaxonomy-doctrine-dbal-util-pagerfanta-twig-templates
 Multitaxonomy for DBAL-Util persistence (Twig templates for pagerfanta objects)

+# Obsolete!

-# TODO: rename to php-taxonomy/multitaxonomy-pagerfanta-twig-templates
+# Done: renamed to php-taxonomy/multitaxonomy-pagerfanta-twig-templates
 DBAL-util is not used directly in templates!

 # These templates are used like a library.